-Inoa: Paepae C communi or fishpor Every week, your 'ohana brings home fish harvested from and at Paepae O He'eia.
-Last week, the fishpond wall at D He'eia was damaged from rains that flooded the entire ty.
-Paepae O He'eia cannot be productive without its kuapā and wall. the following is one way you can demonstrate your kuleana n this scenario? a.
-You show that you are ha'aha'a by not sharing what happened with many people.
-It is not your kuleana to share what happened to Paepae O He'eia with others. b.
-You e pa'ahana 'oe when you help to organize a work day with your friends and family members at Paepae O He'eia. c.
-Your kuleana is to e ma'ema'e 'oe for your kaiaulu, so you tell your best friend that she should help Paepae O He'eia to rebuild its kuapā. answer and no Choice: Write an explanation for why you chose your the other choices.
-Be sure to include Kuleana Kaiaulu sen answer in your response.
+2. Every week, your 'ohana brings home fish harvested from the fishpond at Paepae O He'eia.
+Last week, the fishpond wall at Paepae O He'eia was damaged from rains that flooded the entire community.
+Paepae O He'eia cannot be productive without its kuapā or fishpond wall.

+Wh ch of the follow ng is one way you can demonstrate your kuleana kaiāulu n this scenario

+- a.
+You show that you are ha'aha'a by not sharing what happened w th many people.
+It s not your kuleana to share what happened to Paepae O He'eia w th others. - b.
+You e pa'ahana 'oe when you help to organ ze a work day w th your fr ends and fam ly members at Paepae O He'eia. - c.
+Your kuleana s to e ma'ema'e 'oe for your kaiaulu, so you tell your best friend that she should help Paepae O He'eia to rebuild its kuapā.

+Explain You Choice Wr te an explanation for why you chose your answer and not the other choices. \\ Be sure to include Kuleana Kaiaulu and the chosen answe in your response.